sam4muzix/Sams-AI-Audio-Enhancement-Tool/README.md

 # Sam's AI-Powered Audio Enhancement Tool v1.0

-Welcome to **Sam's AI-Powered Audio Enhancement Tool**, a custom-built solution designed specifically for audio producers, particularly those working on *Mirchi promos* and other time-sensitive audio projects.
+Welcome to **Sam's AI-Powered Audio Enhancement Tool**, a custom-built solution designed specifically for audio producers, particularly those working on podcasts, audio recs and other time-sensitive audio projects.
 This tool streamlines your workflow by automatically processing audio files, removing silences, and adjusting their duration to meet your exact needs.

 ## Features